gabejg/DST-Assessment-01/README.md

 Requirements for the Rmd files are given within each script, or can be installed in advance using:

-Requirements for the Python code is given in requirements.txt; to install, in a virtual environment run:
+Requirements for the Python code is given within each notebook.
+The main report requires:

+## Data

+Initial data gathering and processing is in the directory:

+Data/

 ## Individual Work

 Our working is shown in our own directories,

+Alex Caian/
+Gabrial Grant/
+Luke Hawley/
+Matt Corrie/

 ## Reflections